Simha-Reddy/SimpleScribeVA_Offline/SimpleScribeVA_Offline/README.md

   ✅ *"Add Python to PATH"* (very important)

 ### Step 2: Prepare Folder in OneDrive
-- Copy the entire **SimpleScribeVA** folder to your **VA OneDrive > Desktop** folder
+- Copy the entire **SimpleScribeVA** folder to your **VA OneDrive > Desktop**
   - This ensures your transcripts and custom templates sync across devices

 ### Step 3: Download the transcription model
-- Download that model (ggml-small.en.bin) directly from https://huggingface.co/ggerganov/whisper.cpp/blob/main/ggml-small.en.bin or https://huggingface.co/ggerganov/whisper.cpp/tree/main, and save it in the whispercpp folder in the SimpleScribeVA folder.
+- Download the preferred model (ggml-small.en.bin) directly from https://huggingface.co/ggerganov/whisper.cpp/blob/main/ggml-small.en.bin or https://huggingface.co/ggerganov/whisper.cpp/tree/main, and save it in the whispercpp folder in the SimpleScribeVA folder.
 If you decide to use a different Whisper model, save it in the same folder, and open config.json in Notepad and change the model name there to match your model.

 ### Step 4: First-Time Setup
 - Double-click `Setup.bat` in the folder